SimpleData-files/parser/README.md

 # parser
-Parser to parse SimpleData files.
+Parser for SimpleData files.
 Written in C++